benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/5-OrderNumber/_index.en.md

 3. Choose the *Step output* on the right side to see the output path for the choice state.
 The JSON output shows an Order attribute with a Payload containing an orderNumber of 1.

 4. Choose **Start execution** again and repeat steps 2 and 3.
 The orderNumber is now 2.
 Each time you run start another execution, the order number is incremented.

+### Recap

+- In this section, you add a state transition that assigns a unique, incrementing order number to the execution.
+- This increments a value in the configuration DynamoDB table and appends the result in the output payload.
+- You tested this new feature in the console to see how the order ID increments with each execution.

+### Next steps

+Next, you'll add a wait condition to the workflow, to wait for the customer to submit their order.